Isocurvature-induced features in multi-field Higgs-$R^2$ inflation: Discussion and conclusions

-Given that the suppression of power in our model originates from transient multifield effects associated with a non-trivial turn in field space, it would be natural to investigate whether the same dynamics could leave signatures in higher-order correlation functions.
-In particular, the interplay between adiabatic-isocurvature mixing and the turn-rate suggests that this setup may lead to distinctive non-Gaussian features.
-We leave a quantitative analysis of primordial bispectra and constraints on $f_{\mathrm{NL}}$ for future work.
+Finally, since the suppression of power in the acoustic peaks region in our model originates from transient multi-field effects associated with a non-trivial turn in field space, it is natural to ask whether the same dynamics could leave imprints in higher-order correlation functions.
+In particular, the interplay between adiabatic--isocurvature mixing and the turning rate suggests that this setup may lead to distinctive non-Gaussian signatures.
+Preliminary results indicate that while equilateral configurations remain small at the end of inflation, local-type non-Gaussianity can reach amplitudes of order $f_{\mathrm{NL}} \sim \mathcal{O}(1\text{--}10)$ and depends sensitively on the initial conditions.
+A detailed analysis of primordial bispectra will be presented in future work.